yogeshpatil4/credit-card-powerbi-sql/README.md

   For designing and building interactive dashboards.
 - **MySQL Database:**
   Acts as the central data repository for storing and updating CSV data.
-- **SQL:**
+- **Direct Import Methods:**
-  Used to update and merge data into the MySQL database.
+  Utilized to update the MySQL tables with new data from CSV files (e.g., using `LOAD DATA INFILE`).
 - **CSV Files:**
   Four primary files (`credit_card.csv`, `cc_add.csv`, `Customers.csv`, `cust_add.csv`) form the core data sources.

 ## Conclusion

-The Credit Card Dashboard Project integrates multiple data sources with dynamic SQL-driven updates to provide an up-to-date, interactive Power BI dashboard.
+The Credit Card Dashboard Project integrates multiple data sources with dynamic, direct import updates to provide an up-to-date, interactive Power BI dashboard.
 This project enhances the understanding of credit card transactions and customer insights while demonstrating effective data integration and visualization techniques suitable for intermediate users.